Siamese–American Treaty of Amity and Commerce: Negotiation, provisions, signing, and ratification

 The treaty was negotiated by Edmund Roberts in his capacity as Minister of the United States on behalf of President Andrew Jackson, with the Chau Phaya-Phraklang in his capacity as Minister of State on behalf of His Majesty the Sovereign and Magnificent King in the City of Sia-Yut'hia (later known as Rama III.)

-Roberts' first embassy arrived 18 February 1833 on the US sloop-of-war Peacock, and was presented to Rama III on 18 March.
+Roberts' first embassy arrived 18 February 1833 on the U.S. sloop-of-war Peacock, and was presented to Rama III on 18 March.

 Peacock returned on the second embassy, along with Dr. W. S. W. Ruschenberger, for exchange of ratifications 14 April 1836.

 The treaty exists in two original language versions, in Thai and English, with translations in Portuguese and Chinese.
 Portuguese and Chinese were apparently relied upon as languages understood by both parties' negotiators, because, as the preamble states, "the Siamese are ignorant of English, and the Americans of Siamese."

 Its physical form is a scroll, about 90 inches (2.3 meters) long, with the four different language versions running next to one another for that entire length.